IvanMurzak/Unity-Saver/Assets/_PackageRoot/README.md

 {
     public Saver<TestData> saver;

-    // Should be called from main thread, in Awake or Start method for example public void Init()
+    // Should be called from the main thread, in the Awake or Start method for example public void Init()
     {
         saver = new Saver<TestData>("TestDatabase", "testClass.data", new TestData());